Enter ROMEO, MERCUTIO, BENVOLIO,

 80 Tickling a parson's nose as a' lies asleep,

-81 Then dreams, he of another benefice:
+81 Then he dreams of another benefice:

 82 Sometime she driveth o'er a soldier's neck,